Leif-Rydenfalk/cell/Thoughts.md

 All cell creation and apoptosis should have a sdk abi for creating and managing cells - each cell is a manager of other cells.

 If you need 10 of one type of cell you specify so in the rust code and run it and get compile time checks on this.
-The cell daemon manages the actual creation and destruction of the cells but either the cell.toml, genome.toml or the sdk lets you manage infrastructure by specifying what you need.
+The cell daemon manages the actual creation and destruction of the cells but either the cell.toml, Cell.toml or the sdk lets you manage infrastructure by specifying what you need.
 Not how.